davidande/passwordpusher_docker_synology/README.md

 fill free to change passwords and usernames for more security

-create
+create and wait it to comes up

+You can now access PasswordPusher on your http://NAS_IP:5100

+For HTTPS: stop the project

+Configure the reverse proxy on Your NAS

+Map your external domain https to Your NAS IP port 5100

+Map you extenal domain 80 to your external domain 443  (this avoid http connexion

-Configure the reverse proxy on Your NAS matching PWP__HOST_DOMAIN (this is usefull only if You need to use PasswordPusher from Your LAN and the WAN
+configure PWP__HOST_DOMAIN (this is usefull only if You need to use PasswordPusher from Your LAN and the WAN

+restart the project

 done